nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_busreq_pdf.md

 ## Layout ##

-The PDF below defines the expected document layout, if your browser is not compatible to display the PDF please right click and select "Save as" to download:
+The PDF below defines the expected document layout, if your browser is not compatible to display the PDF please right click and select "Save as" to download, or use this [link](GP_Connect_Messaging_-_PDF_Layout.pdf):

 <object
   data="pages/senddocument/GP_Connect_Messaging_-_PDF_Layout.pdf"